 If you want support from a knowledgeable professional at your IEP meeting or other related meetings, you can bring an educational advocate.
 Search for an advocate in your area through Google or the Yellow Pages.
 For more tips on finding an advocate check out How Can I Find an Advocate?

-As a parent having a child evaluated for a disability in school, you are entitled to certain rights, such as the right to dispute the findings of the evaluation and your child’s accommodations and/or placement as described in the IEP.
+As a parent having a child evaluated for a disability in school, you are offered certain rights, such as the right to dispute the findings of the evaluation and your child’s accommodations and/or placement as described in the IEP.
 Your child’s school should give you a copy of these rights when you sign the permission form for the evaluation.

-As stated previously, also tell your child’s doctor if you are concerned that your child may have a learning disability.
+As stated previously, tell your child’s doctor if you are concerned that your child may have a learning disability.
 They can refer you to a specialist to evaluate your child, such as a child psychologist, to determine the presence of a learning disability or other possible reasons for any difficulty your child is experiencing.

 You can also find your own child psychologist by doing a Google search for child psychologists in your area or by contacting your child’s insurance provider.